-A second 'proximity analysis' series was conducted using a 0.5 mile radius to population and park ratios.
-The 2021 NRPA median value, nationally, for residents per park is 2,277.
-The NRPA median acres of park land per 1,000 residents is 9.9.
-As Tables 2-4 and 2-5 indicate, Worcester County's population centers offer park access in excess of the NRPA published medians.
+A second 'proximity analysis' series was conducted using a 0.5 mile radius to evaluate pedestrian access to recreational facilities in the county's population centers (Figures 2-18 through 2-23).
+Table 2-4 and Table 2-5 present population and parks data in all municipalities, West Ocean City and Ocean Pines.
+The All Agency Median values, from the National Recreation and Parks Association's (NRPA) 2021 NRPA Agency Performance Review, Parks and Recreation Agency Performance the NRPA published medians.
 The only exception is West Ocean City.
 While West Ocean City exceeds the NPRA median acreage of parks per 1,000 residents, the residents per park value is slightly higher than the NPRA median.
 It is important to note that West Ocean City land use and land cover limits possible additional park locations.
-What currently remains in open space is primarily tidal wetland or wooded nontidal wetland, a limiting factor for recreational development.
+What currently remains in open space is primarily tidal wetland or wooded non-tidal wetland, a limiting factor for recreational development.